-Assessment of carrying value of goodwill and intangible assets (consolidated financial statements) (refer notes 10 and 11)
+Assessment of carrying value of intangible assets and goodwill (consolidated financial statements) (refer notes 10 and 11)

-Included in non-current assets are intangible assets with indefinite useful lives amounting to R17,9 million and goodwill amounting to R64.2 million respectively.
+Included in non-current assets are intangible assets with indefinite useful lives amounting to R17,9 million and goodwill amounting to R64,2 million respectively.
 The intangible assets relate to the Jiffy and Garbie brands.
 The goodwill arose on the acquisition of Future Packaging and Machinery, East Rand Plastics and Britepak Trading.